 This can be used for extreme sports and even for things like cooking videos.
-POV shots are being used more and more often in all types of videos because it gives the viewer a feeling like he or she is actually there in person
+POV shots are being used more and more in all types of videos because it gives the viewer a feeling like he or she is actually there.

 What Kind Of Film Shot Type Is A EST: Establishing Shot

-In film and television, an establishing shot (or EST for short) is a wide shot that gives the audience a sense of the setting of the story.
+In film and television, an establishing shot (or EST for short) is a wide shot that gives the audience a sense of the story’s setting.
 As opposed to a close-up, it usually shows a larger portion of the setting and is used to orient viewers as to where the story is taking place.

 It may also be used to help the viewer differentiate between two different locations in a scene by showing different parts of each location or simply by showing how large one location is in comparison to another.

-The EST may then be used later in the scene to show an even closer view of that area if time allows or if it helps tell the story.
+The EST may then be used later in the scene to show an even closer view of that area.
 The EST can also be used as a transition between locations by cutting from one EST to another over a period of time.

-Establishing shots are typically made up of wide, sweeping, aerial views that show areas such as streets, neighborhoods, cities, parks and forests.
-In some cases they can be even more detailed than full-scale landscape shots but still focus on showing more than just one particular building or street corner at once.*
+Establishing shots are typically made up of wide, sweeping, aerial views that show areas such as streets, neighborhoods, cities, parks, and forests.
+In some cases they can be even more detailed than full-scale landscape shots but they still focus on showing more than just one particular building or street corner.